The Odyssey (1968 miniseries): Seventh episode: Odysseus beggar at the court and the eve of the final competition

 Eurycleia, the oldest and wisest handmaid in the palace, is called to wash the beggar's feet and, going up to the knee, she recognizes a scar.
 This is the wound inflicted on the hero by a wild boar many years earlier during a hunting trip.
 The nurse has finally recognized her master, but he covers her mouth, fearing that she may, even if unwilling, ruin all her plans for revenge.
-Eurycleia is sworn to silence and Ulysses goes to the stables where a young cowherd is feeding a bullock: it is Philoetius, hired by Ulysses when he was a ten-year-old boy; not even he recognizes his master.
+Eurycleia is sworn to silence and Odysseus goes to the stables where a young cowherd is feeding a bullock: it is Philoetius, hired by Odysseus when he was a ten-year-old boy; not even he recognizes his master.
 Eumaeus, knowing everything, is equally silent.

 The day long-awaited by suitors is approaching, that is the one in which Penelope will decide who will be the new husband and king of Ithaca; indeed, the rude suitors had not yet brought gifts for the queen and she, to buy time, had demanded that they bring them to her.
-On the same day as the delivery of the gifts, Penelope had ordered that a competition be organized with the bow of Ulysses and her winner would become her new husband.
-Both Ulysses and Penelope pass the night before the appointed day sleepless; the first is strongly tempted to reveal himself to the bride, the other has a vision.
-Indeed, she imagines a large group of geese being mowed down by the arrival of a large eagle and she fears for joy and fear for the true arrival of her beloved husband.
+On the same day as the delivery of the gifts, Penelope had ordered that a competition be organized with the bow of Odysseus and her winner would become her new husband.
+Both Odysseus and Penelope pass the night before the appointed day sleepless; the first is strongly tempted to reveal himself to his wife, the other has a vision.
+Indeed, she imagines a large group of geese being mowed down by the arrival of a large eagle and she is torn between joy and fear for the true arrival of her beloved husband.

-The fateful day arrives and Penelope goes to take Ulysses' bow.
-It was believed that no one except the hero was able to stretch it, because the master had made it from the horns of an ox sacred to the gods and smeared it with grease every time before using it and always lifted the rope when he didn't need it.
+The fateful day arrives and Penelope goes to take Odysseus' bow.
+It was believed that no one except the hero was able to stretch it, because the master had made it from the horns of an ox sacred to the gods and smeared it with grease every time before using it and always loosened the bowstring when he didn't need it.
 Telemachus also wants to register for the competition, to prevent one of the suitors from winning and holds the bow, but he is unable to pull the string.
-While Antinous prepares for the deed, he sees the beggar Ulysses placing side by side on a horizontal beam twelve axes with a large hole in the middle of the blade, so that there was a single and perfect invisible line between the holes of each blade.
+While Antinous prepares for the deed, he sees the beggar Odysseus placing side by side on a horizontal beam twelve axes with a large hole in the middle of the blade, so that there was a single and perfect invisible line between the holes of each blade.